 Mathematical applications are also explored, ranging from advancing the kinematic geometry of space-time manifolds to the non-local differential geometry of fractal structures, and providing a more fundamental analytical background to probability theory, nonlinear statistics and information theory, including in far-from-equilibrium and non-ergodic coevolutionary settings in nonlinear statistical physics following recent advances by the author and program coordinator.

 Engineering applications covered in the program include dynamic model design and decision support in the wake of environmental hazards and fluid-structure interaction challenges in a coevolutionary world.
 Moreover, they include structural-functional design and traffic optimisation for telecommunication and transportation networks.

 Academically, these advances are already being delivered into Rui Perdigão’s frontier courses on Fluid Dynamical Systems, Complex System Dynamics and related disciplines.
-Since their inception, Rui Perdigão’s courses on Fluid Dynamical Systems have been held by himself at Meteoceanics and TU Wien, Austria, later transiting and vastly expanding to his newly established interuniversity academic and research chair with full-fledged institutional structure and interdisciplinary scope.
+Since their inception, Rui Perdigão’s courses on Fluid Dynamical Systems have been held by himself in Vienna, Austria, later transiting and vastly expanding to his newly established interuniversity academic and research chair with full-fledged institutional structure and interdisciplinary scope.

 Following international invitations, Rui Perdigão’s academic programs also became available in condensed form through international courses, workshops and seminar series, aside from consulting packages to big data analytics, model design and risk assessment entities.